-- (2) Cash flow assumptions used to measure the liability for future policy benefits on traditional long-duration contracts (including term and non-participating whole life insurance and immediate annuities) will be updated on an annual basis using a retrospective method.
-The resulting remeasurement gain or loss will be reported separately on the consolidated statements of operations along with the remeasurement gain or loss on universal life-type contract liabilities. - (3) The discount rate assumption used to measure the liability for traditional long-duration contracts will be based on an upper-medium grade fixed income yield, updated quarterly, with changes recognized in OCI. - (4) Deferred policy acquisition costs ("DAC") for all insurance products are required to be amortized on a constant-level basis over the expected term of the contracts, using amortization methods that are not a function of revenue or profit emergence.
-Changes in assumptions used to amortize DAC will be recognized as a revision to future amortization amounts. - (5) There will be a significant increase in required disclosures, including disaggregated rollforwards of insurance contract assets and liabilities supplemented by qualitative and quantitative information regarding the cash flows, assumptions, methods and judgements used to measure those balances.
+(3) The discount rate assumption used to measure the liability for traditional long-duration contracts will be based on an upper-medium grade fixed income yield, updated quarterly, with changes recognized in OCI.

+(4) Deferred policy acquisition costs ("DAC") for all insurance products are required to be amortized on a constant-level basis over the expected term of the contracts, using amortization methods that are not a function of revenue or profit emergence.
+Changes in assumptions used to amortize DAC will be recognized as a revision to future amortization amounts.

+(5) There will be a significant increase in required disclosures, including disaggregated rollforwards of insurance contract assets and liabilities supplemented by qualitative and quantitative information regarding the cash flows, assumptions, methods and judgements used to measure those balances.

-The amendments to Topic 944 will be applied to the earliest period presented in the financial statements, making the transition date January 1, 2021.
-The MRB guidance is required to be applied on a retrospective basis, while the guidance for insurance liability assumption updates and DAC amortization will be applied to existing carrying amounts on the transition date.
+LDTI will be applied to the earliest period presented in the financial statements, making the transition date January 1, 2021.
+The MRB changes are required to be applied on a retrospective basis, while the changes for insurance liability assumption updates and DAC amortization will be applied to existing carrying amounts on the transition date.

-The new guidance will have a significant impact on the Company's financial statements upon adoption, and will change the pattern and market sensitivity of the Company's earnings after the transition date.
-The most significant impact will be the requirement that all variable annuity guarantees be considered MRBs and measured at fair value, because a significant amount of variable annuity guarantees are classified as insurance liabilities under current guidance.
-The impacts to the financial statements at adoption are highly dependent on market conditions, especially interest rates.
-The Company is, therefore, unable to currently estimate the ultimate impact of the new guidance on the financial statements; however, at prevailing interest rate levels at December 31, 2021, the Company expects the new guidance, upon adoption, would likely result in a material decrease in stockholders' equity.
-Based on prevailing interest rate levels at June 30, 2022, while still anticipated to be material, the impact is expected to be less significant compared to prevailing interest rates at December 31, 2021.
+LDTI will have a significant impact on the Company's financial statements and will change the pattern and market sensitivity of the Company's earnings after the transition date.
+The most significant impact will be the requirement that all variable annuity guarantees be considered MRBs and measured at fair value, because a significant amount of variable annuity guarantees are classified as insurance liabilities under current GAAP.
+The impacts to the financial statements are highly dependent on market conditions, especially interest rates.
+The Company estimates the impact of LDTI to total stockholders' equity as of December 31, 2021 to be a reduction of between \$6 billion and \$8 billion, and a reduction to total stockholders' equity excluding accumulated other comprehensive income of between \$3 billion and \$4 billion, both primarily driven by the MRB changes.
+Based on prevailing interest rates at September 30, 2022, post adoption of LDTI, the Company expects the impact to total stockholders' equity as of September 30, 2022 to have significantly improved since December 31, 2021.